 When dealing with unacceptable behaviour, we acknowledge that the response will depend on the severity of the incident.
-Most problems are dealt with on the spot, with the child being reminded about our expectations and the agreed code of conduct.
+Most problems are dealt with on the spot, with the child being reminded about our expectations, the agreed code of conduct and the rights of their peers to enjoy their education.
 In class the procedure for dealing with unacceptable behaviour also uses the Rocket.
 It follows 4 steps.
 These are:

-1. Verbal warning and reminder that the child should make good choices.
-Name is moved from Green to Orange.

-- 2. A second incident and the child will be moved to another space or given 5 minutes time out in class.
-Name is moved from Orange to Red.
+- 1. Verbal warning and reminder that the child should make good choices. - 2.
+A second incident and the child will be given 5 minutes time out in class.
 There will be the loss of some playtime/lunchtime to discuss behaviour and for the child to catch up on any missed learning. - 3.
 A third incident and the child will be sent to a partner class for 10 minutes.
-There will be the loss of some playtime/lunchtime to discuss behaviour and in order to catch up with any lost learning.
-Name is moved from Red to the flames. - 4.
+There will be the loss of some playtime/lunchtime to discuss behaviour and in order to catch up with any lost learning. - 4.
 A fourth incident and the child will be referred to a senior member of staff and a letter/note will be sent home informing parents.
-Name is removed from the rocket.